 Electrical current is 220 volts, 50Hz.
 European two-pin plugs are standard.

-The official currency of France is the Euro (EUR), which is divided into 100 cents.
-Currency can be exchanged at banks, bureaux de change and some large hotels, though you will get a better exchange rate at ATMs.
+The Euro (EUR) is the official currency in France.
+Currency can be exchanged at banks, bureaux de change and some large hotels, though you will get a better exchange rate at the ATMs.
 Major credit cards are widely accepted, particularly in major tourist destinations.
 Foreign currency is not accepted.

 The international access code for France is +33.
 Most public telephones accept phone cards, which are available in newsagents.
 Most hotels add a surcharge to calls, which can be very expensive; the cheapest way to call abroad is often with a phone card from a public telephone or at a post office.
 The local mobile phone operators use GSM networks and have roaming agreements with most international mobile phone companies.
 Internet cafes are available in towns throughout France.